PolymerLabs/arcs/README.md

 $ npm start
 ```

-Then open `http://localhost:8080/shell/apps/web/index.html` in a web browser
+Then open `http://localhost:8080/shells/web-shell` in a web browser
-(or, on MacOS, use `open 'http://localhost:8080/shell/apps/web/index.html'`).
+(or, on MacOS, use `open 'http://localhost:8080/shells/web-shell`).

 ## Subprojects
 Subcomponents have more detailed descriptions.
 Particularly the extensions
 also have individual installation steps.

-### Shell

-For more information on the shell, see [shell](shell/README.md).

 ### Chrome Extension